franckysolo/dataset/dataset/README.md

 # Dataset for PHPUnit
-Dataset is a simple unit test micro-framework for PHP.
+Dataset is a tools for PHPUnit.
- Can be use on small application development,
+ Can be use on database testing using xml file,
- Provide a smart HTML rendering,
- Using Jquery and Bootstrap.
+ Provide xml files with data from mysql tables.